 Big heart to small heart is a non-profit, humanitarian association of doctors, health staff and parents of children who have congenital heart defects or other heart diseases.
-It was founded in 1994. in Zagreb and it is one of the oldest associations in Croatia.
+It was founded in 1994. in Zagreb at the initiative of the professor I. Malčić who was also longtime president of the assotiation.
+It is one of the oldest associations in Croatia.

 Speaking of children who suffer from congenital heart defects, it is inevitable to emphasize that their condition is incurable, that only with palliative care (surgeries), medications and constant supervision, and that they can live like healthy children only to a certain extent.
 In our association, children with cardiovascular diseases are considered little warriors, who are involved in a a major fight for life and who are, from birth ( and before), children with special needs.